StackVista/stackstate-docs/use/concepts/relations.md

 ![](/.gitbook/assets/v51_relation_group_comp.png)

-Relations between a component group and a component or component group are shown in the topology visualizer as a combination of a solid and a dashed line.
-This type of relation is called a grouped relation and could contain a combination of direct relations and indirect relations and could connect to one or more components in the component group.
-Select a grouped relation to display full details of the included relations in the right panel details tab - **Grouped relation details**.
+Grouped relations connect a component group and a component or component group.
+They are shown in the topology visualizer as a combination of a solid and a dashed line as they could contain a combination of direct relations and indirect relations.
+Note that a grouped relation could connect to one or more components in a component group.
+Select a grouped relation to display full details of all included direct and indirect relations in the right panel details tab - **Grouped relation details**.

 #### Grouped relation details